motya-proxy/motya/user-manual/src/concepts/mod.md

   when processing requests or responses.

 Services are configured independently from each other.
-This allows a single instance of the River application to handle the proxying of multiple different kinds of traffic, and to apply different rules when proxying these different kinds of traffic.
+This allows a single instance of the Motya application to handle the proxying of multiple different kinds of traffic, and to apply different rules when proxying these different kinds of traffic.